somecoolcoder/somecoolcoder-s-Password-Maker/README.md

   03/02/2023 Version 1.1 Alpha

    Revamped changes to Password Maker, used String module and shortened the variable definitions.

+  06/02/2023 Versions 1.2 Alpha
+   Implemented a history button.
+Also repositioned the widgets and made the screen a bit larger.
 # Publisher
    somecoolcoder